electron/electronjs.org-old/pages/blog/2017-03-03-electron-internals-building-chromium-as-a-library.md

 ---
-title: "Electron Internals: Building Chromium as a Library"
+title: 'Electron Internals: Building Chromium as a Library'
 author: zcbenz
+date: '2017-03-03'
 ---

 Electron is based on Google's open-source Chromium, a project that is not